 If you want to help, you don’t have to be a developer.
 Reporting bugs or inconsistencies also helps!

-Before submitting a bug report or feature request, make sure it’s not already known.
+Before submitting a bug report or feature request, please spend some time on make sure it’s has not been reported already.
 If you're unsure, feel free to get in touch with us via IRC or the Google group first, so we can discuss your request beforehand.

 Contribute Code or Patches